algolia/gatsby-plugin-algolia/README.md

       // Note: by supplying settings, you will overwrite all existing settings on the index },
     matchFields: ['slug', 'modified'], // Array<String> overrides main match fields, optional
     mergeSettings: false, // optional, defaults to false.
-See notes on mergeSettings below },
+See notes on mergeSettings below
+    queryVariables: {}, // optional.
+Allows you to use graphql query variables in the query },
 ];